Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

-Note that constraints from indirect detection and the CMB power spectrum do not apply to the solar inelastic DM, since we assume that the excited state is completely depleted over cosmological timescales, making the annihilation of $\chi_1$ into Standard Model particles negligible.
+Constraints from indirect detection and the CMB power spectrum do not apply to the parameter space of inelastic DM up-scattered in the Sun; the excited state is assumed to decay and is completely depleted over cosmological timescales, making annihilation of DM into Standard Model particles negligible.
+Self-interaction limits of 10 cm$^2$ g$^{-1}$~\cite{Tulin:2017ara} do place constraints at large values of $\alpha_D$ and small values of $m_\chi$, as shown in Fig.~\ref{fig:solar_eps_alpha} (\textit{left}).

-It has been argued that there are signs of astrophysical excesses in X-ray spectra at 3.5 keV \cite{Bulbul:2014sua,Boyarsky:2014jta}.
-DM up-scattering followed by a decay through a dipole has been proposed as an explanation \cite{Finkbeiner:2014sja,DEramo:2016gqz}.
-It was argued that a very large dipole couple mediate electron-DM scattering in hot gas, yielding an excited state \cite{DEramo:2016gqz}.
-Here, we revisit the idea of excitation, but mediated by the dark photon interaction.